egnomerator/FileUploadDownloadTest/README.md

 ---

-in lieu of a decent README file, this is a stream of stream-of-consciousness/brainstorm for me to come back to ...
+in lieu of a decent README file, this is a stream-of-consciousness/brainstorm for me to come back to ...

 ---